shengyanli1982/workqueue/README.md

 >
 > If you create a new queue with the `WithValueIdempotent` configuration, the queue will automatically remove duplicate items.
 This means that if you put the same item into the queue, the queue will only keep one instance of that item.
 >
-> However, this value (`PutXXX functions param`) refers to an object that can be hashed by the `map` in the `Go` standard library.
+> However, the parameter for `PutXXX` functions should refer to an object that can be hashed by the `map` in the `Go` standard library.
 If the object cannot be hashed, such as pointers or slices, the program may throw an error.
+To solve this problem, you can use `WithSetCreator` to create a custom set which can handle these objects.

 ### Config